qinwang/gitlab-ce/doc/development/documentation/structure.md

 use that feature.
 - Use inclusive language and avoid jargons, as well as uncommon and fancy words.
 The docs should be clear and very easy to understand.
-- Write in the 3rd person (use "we", "you", "us", "one", instead of "I" or "me")
+- Write in the 3rd person (use "we", "you", "us", "one", instead of "I" or "me").
-- Always provide internal and external reference links
+- Always provide internal and external reference links.
-- Always link the doc from its higher-level index
+- Always link the doc from its higher-level index.
 ```

 Notes: